 passes are available at the entry booth the day of the show.

 23. Year End Awards: There will be 5 shows held for both Western & English with only the top four scores counting.
+Must ride in 3 of the 5 shows.
 They must also contribute a minimum

 of one hour per show.
 Volunteer hours are per person.